 Timeline For a 1031 Software Exchange

 From the exact day of the sale, sellers have 45 days to identify at least one reasonable property to purchase in a 1031 software exchange to remain eligible for the transaction.
-Up to two more properties can be considered regardless of their value, and purchase must be made within 180 days of the sale.
+Up to two more properties are considerable regardless of their value, and purchase must be within 180 days of the sale.

 For additional requirements, please see our 1031 Exchange Rules and Requirements Page.